Best Restaurant Employee Scheduling Software in 2026

-Build accurate schedules in minutes, cut overtime risk, and sync hours to payroll.
-I tested 12 restaurant scheduling apps and ranked the top seven using a weighted rubric, with fresh attention to auto-scheduling and AI forecasting.
+Build accurate schedules in minutes, reduce overtime risk, and sync labor hours directly to payroll.
+I tested 12 restaurant scheduling apps and ranked the top seven using a weighted rubric that evaluated pricing, scheduling features, integrations, support, and real-world user feedback, with added emphasis on auto-scheduling and AI forecasting for 2026.

 We may earn from vendors via affiliate links or